CSPI-QE/ocp-ci-docs/docs/Policy/Maintenance/Scenario_Maintenance_Policy.md

 >This is the responsibility of the CSPI-QE team.

-If there is ever a change to the cadence of testing we must update the cron configuration for all scenarios.
-The current model is to trigger using the latest pre-GA OpenShift build on a weekly cadence each Monday morning.
+If there is ever a change to the cadence of testing we must update the [cron based trigger job](https://github.com/openshift/release/blob/master/ci-operator/config/rhpit/interop-tests/rhpit-interop-tests-main__weekly_trigger.yaml#L14).
+The current model is to trigger on a weekly cadence each Monday morning.

 See the [Triggering Guide](../../OCP_CI_Tutorials/Triggering/Triggering_Guide.md) for more information.